 A UK boarding school can only be a full member of the BSA if it is also a member of one of the Independent Schools Council (ISC) constituent associations, or in membership of the BSA State Boarding Forum (SBF).
 These two bodies require member schools to be regularly inspected by the Independent Schools’ Inspectorate (ISI) or Ofsted.
 Other boarding schools which are not members of these organisations can apply to be affiliate members.
 Similar arrangements are in place for overseas members.

 Through the BSA Academy (training school), the association maintains the high standards expected as a consequence of that support and from the BSA’s Commitment to Care Charter – which all member schools must abide by.
-The BSA organises five conferences and more than 90 seminars a year for governors, Heads, deputies, housemasters and housemistresses, and matrons and medical staff where further training takes place in formal sessions and in sharing good practice.
+Each year, the BSA runs a comprehensive programme of conferences, day seminars and webinars for governors, Heads, deputies, housemasters and housemistresses, and matrons and medical staff where further training takes place in formal sessions and in sharing good practice.
 The BSA provides the following range of training and information:

 • Professional qualifications for teaching and non-teaching staff in boarding schools.
 The BSA Academy has developed a host of courses including: Certificates of Professional Practice in Boarding Education, Certificate in International Boarding, Certificate in Professional Practice for Nurses and Matrons, and a Diploma for senior leaders.
 The certificates courses are the result of at least two years’ study, and completion of the Diploma takes at least one year.
 A new MA in Residential Education was launched in conjunction with Buckingham University in September 2019.
 Courses run across the UK and worldwide.

 • A rolling programme of day seminars on current boarding legislation and good practice.

 • Bespoke training, INSET, and consultancy on best boarding practice, particularly with regard to safeguarding.